[Stakeholder] The smallest objects of utmost importance to the EU

 One of the main motivations for the EU Chips Act is technological sovereignty, as we must be able to continue producing all kinds of smart entities, from cars and aeroplanes to washing machines, even if there are disruptions in the supply chain.
 So, we need to build our own capacity.

 And not all technological capacity, one can imagine.
-The EU will need skilled workers as well to operate these lines.
+The EU will need skilled workers as well to operate these lines

 Part of our funding will go to competence centres, which will provide, if not direct education, at least consulting services that help, in particular, small and medium sized enterprises access the competence that they would be lacking in-house.
 But I agree that we will, in all likelihood, have to boost science, technology, engineering and maths training so that we can secure the necessary workforce.